Classification of 3-graded causal subalgebras of real simple Lie algebras: Lie algebras, convex cones, and Jordan algebras

 We also recall the \emph{Peirce decomposition} of a Jordan algebra \(V\): For an idempotent \(c \in V\), the vector space \(V\) decomposes into the direct sum \(V = V_0(c) \oplus V_{\frac{1}{2}}(c) \oplus V_1(c)\).
 Given a Jordan frame \(\{c_1,\ldots,c_r\}\), we thus obtain a decomposition

 Moreover, the following multiplication rule holds (cf.\ \cite[Thm.\ IV.2.1]{FK94}):

-\begin{rem} (a) In the setting of Example \ref{ex:herm-jordan-frame}, we have the following relation between the Peirce decomposition with respect to the Jordan frame \(\{X_1,\ldots,X_r\}\) and the root space decomposition of the Lie algebra \(\g\): Let \(\g = \fk \oplus \fp\) be the Cartan decomposition corresponding to \(\theta\) and fix a maximal abelian subspace \(\fa \subset \fp\).
+\begin{rem} (a) In the setting of Example \ref{ex:herm-jordan-frame}, we have the following relation between the Peirce decomposition with respect to the Jordan frame \(\{X_1,\ldots,X_r\}\) and the root space decomposition of the Lie algebra \(\g\): Fix a maximal abelian subspace \(\fa \subset \fp\).
 Recall that the restricted root system \(\Sigma \subset \fa^*\) is of type \((C_r)\) as in \eqref{eq:tube-type}.
 The elements \(H_k\) are coroots of \(2\varepsilon_k\) for \(k=1,\ldots,r\).
 Thus, a straightforward computation using \cite[Lem.\ IV.7]{HNO94} shows that

 (b) Let \(V\) be a real semisimple euclidean Jordan algebra and let \(F := \{c_1,\ldots,c_r\}\) be a Jordan frame of \(V\).
 Recall from Remark \ref{rem:tkk-onetoone} that we obtain from the Kantor--Koecher--Tits construction a 3-graded Lie algebra \(\g = \g_{-1} \oplus \g_0 \oplus \g_1\) with \(\g_1 = V\) and \(\g_0 = \str(V)\) and a Cartan involution \(\theta\) of \(\g\) with \(\theta(\g_{\pm 1}) = \g_{\mp 1}\) and \(\theta(\g_0) = \g_0\).
 Then the decomposition \(\str(V) = \Der(V) \oplus L(V)\) is the Cartan decomposition of \(\str(V)\) corresponding to \(\theta\lvert_{\g_0}\) (cf.\ \cite[Ch.\ 1 \S 8]{Sa80}).
 Moreover, \(\fa := \spann(L(F)) \subset L(V)\) is maximal abelian in \(L(V)\).